KIT-MBS/pyrexMD/README.md

 It has three main goals:

 1. Interactive 'all-purpose' environment.
-By including various modified `GROMACS` and `MDAnalysis` python bindings, this package provides a comprehensive `jupyter`-notebooks based environment to design, run, and analyze MD simulation projects from beginning to end.
+By including various modified `GROMACS` and `MDAnalysis` Python bindings, this package provides a comprehensive `jupyter`-notebooks based environment to design, run, and analyze MD simulation projects from beginning to end.
 2. Data visualization is important.
-In `pyrexMD`, most analysis functions for calculating useful quantities, such as RMSDs, Q values, contact distances, etc., can generate specialized figures in the same step by passing the keyword argument ``plot=True``.
+In `pyrexMD`, most analysis functions for calculating useful quantities, such as root-mean-square deviation (RMSD), Q values, contact distances, etc., can generate specialized figures in the same step by passing the keyword argument ``plot=True``.
 3. User-friendly and simple application.
-Where possible, the provided functions combine many individual steps into comprehensive workflows with additional automation features.
+Where possible, the provided functions combine individual steps into comprehensive workflows with additional automation features.
 It is possible to rapidly create whole setup or structure-analysis workflows within a few commands, thereby significantly enhancing productivity and reducing the time spent at various stages of the project.

-With `pyrexMD`, it becomes especially easy to create, share, and reproduce research results or transfer the work to other biomolecular structures of interest.
-Furthermore, it lowers the technical boundaries for newcomers who want to use Replica Exchange for enhanced sampling.
+With `pyrexMD`, it becomes straightforward to create, share, and reproduce research results or transfer the work to other biomolecular structures of interest.
+Furthermore, it lowers the technical barrier for non-specialists who want to use Replica Exchange for enhanced sampling.

 `pyrexMD` should be used with `jupyter` notebooks and requires `GROMACS` to run MD simulations.